Roasted Vegetable Lasagna

 - Use you hands to lightly toss the vegetables to ensure they are lightly coated all over.

-- Remove from the oven and cool until the vegetables are room temperature.
+- Remove from the oven and cool until the vegetables are room temperature, then toss with the fresh basil.

 - For the Béchamel Sauce, melt the butter in a heavy saucepan over low heat, and once it is completely melted and bubbling, add the flour and mix well with a wooden spoon.